seesee/unicorn_wrangler/README.md

 - (Optional) WiFi network
 - (Optional) MQTT broker
 - (Optional) Somewhere you can run a local docker container (for streaming and basic transcoding).

+A simulator for running on a desktop host is also provided (tested on Linux and MacOS, YMMV on Windows but it should probably work).

 ### 2. Software Requirements